-We cannot guarantee that you will get any direct benefit from taking part in this study.
-However, your taking part will help us to explore CP surgery, which may lead to better care and outcomes in the future.
+We cannot guarantee that your child will get any direct benefit from taking part in this study.
+However, your child taking part will help us to explore CP surgery, which may lead to better care and outcomes in the future.

-The treatment and care that you will receive is the same whether you take part in the study or not.
+The treatment and care that your child will receive is the same whether they take part in the study or not.
 You will be asked to complete some short questionnaires in addition to routine hospital treatments.